nahder/nahder.github.io/_projects/object_tracking.md

   teaser: /assets/EC.gif
 ---

-In this project, the Prophesee EVK4, an event-based camera based on the IMX636ES HD sensor developed in collaboration between Sony and Prophesee, was used to create a proof of concept for a 3-D cube tracking system.
-Hough space shape detection was employed to track cube edges, and an optimization-based algorithm determined the cube pose.
-A ghosting effect was observed on the trailing event edges, and a sensor simulation model was developed to investigate this phenomenon.
+In this project, the Prophesee EVK4, an event-based camera based on the IMX636ES HD sensor developed in collaboration between Sony and Prophesee, was used towards developing an object tracker in 2D and 3D.
+Hough space transformations were utilized to fit circles and lines to event data streams.
+An optimization-based algorithm was developed for determining cube poses.

+In this process, a ghosting effect was observed on the trailing event edges, and a sensor simulation model was developed to investigate this phenomenon.

 ## What are event cameras?
 Event cameras are vision sensors that capture changes in light intensity at each pixel as they occur, instead of capturing frames at a fixed rate like traditional cameras.
 Each detected change, or "event," includes a timestamp, pixel location, and polarity, indicating whether the intensity increased or decreased.
 This asynchronous operation enables them to capture high-speed activity with sub-millisecond latency and minimal motion blur.